RanjithNair/RanjithNair.github.io/_posts/2018-01-30-Oauth-Express.md

 title: How to use OAuth with Express in NodeJS
 ---

-# How to use OAuth with Express in NodeJS

 Often in apps, we need to pull certain information from other services.
 Consider a scenario where you need to build a web application to assist hiring and recruitment.
 In such scenario, we often need to pull data from other sources like (*Github, Linkedin, Stack Overflow etc*).
 One of the best way to handle that transfer of information without compromising on the security is via OAuth.

 The basic steps involved in Oauth are :-